 Auto-complete suggestions will also appear for flags.

-Note: Other auto-complete programs can cause GitKraken's auto-complete suggestions to not work.
-You may need to uninstall or disable these programs before using GitKraken Terminal.
+Note: Other auto-complete programs can cause GitKraken CLI's auto-complete suggestions to not work.
+You may need to uninstall or disable these programs before using a Terminal tab.

 As well as suggestions for additional parameters.